j-West/productCards/README.md

 # Product Cards

-## This is for the third exercise in front-end-milestones/2-the-static-web
+## Third exercise in front-end-milestones/the-static-web

 ### Instructions for exercise: